-I haven’t been to the horse races since I was a kid when I used to go with my Dad and Grandfather when I was a kid.
-And Santa Anita Park has always been one of my favorite tracks.
+It had been ages since I was at a racetrack.
+I would occasionally go with my Dad and Grandfather when I was a kid.
+And Santa Anita Park was always one of my favorites.

 The FrontRunner Restaurant

-The restaurant has floor to ceiling open windows looking out to the track with a panoramic view of the San Gabriel Mountains and is one of the best places to sit if you are there.
+It has floor-to-ceiling open windows looking out to the track with a panoramic view of the San Gabriel Mountains and is one of the best places to sit if you are there.

 It also has the 2nd longest bar in the world.

-When the races aren’t running the FrontRunner is used for conferences, private parties, and other events.
-It’s a cool place to view the races, especially when it’s 100 degrees outside.
+When the races aren’t running, the FrontRunner is used for conferences, private parties, and other events.
+If it’s hot outside, like it was the day we were there, it’s the coolest place to be.

 Order their Macho Mary

-We ordered Macho Mary’s – FrontRunner’s version of Bloody Mary’s, one of their specialty drinks.
+The Macho Mary is the FrontRunner’s version of a Bloody Mary and is one of their specialty drinks.
 The mix includes citrus and part of the reason it’s so good is that they let it marinate for at least 24 hours.
-I don’t know their actual secret recipe but created one at the top of this post that was inspired by a recipe made at the track during a private vodka tasting.
+I learned some of their secret ingredients while participating in a vodka tasting that was being held while we were there.

 The history of Santa Anita Park

 Santa Anita Park opened in 1934 after parimutuel gambling was made legal in 1933.
-Hal Roach, who owned a movie studio and Dr. Charles H. Strub, a San Francisco Dentist, had it built in Arcadia, about 45 minutes (depending on traffic) from Los Angeles.
-It was preceded by an earlier racetrack erected by Elias J.”Lucky” Baldwin, in 1907 located nearby.
-He owned most of Pasadena, Sierra Madre, and Arcadia at the time.
+Movie studio owner and producer Hal Roach and Dr. Charles H. Strub, a San Francisco Dentist, built it in Arcadia, California.
+It’s about 45 minutes from Downtown Los Angeles depending on the traffic.
+It was preceded by an earlier racetrack located nearby that was erected by Elias J.”Lucky” Baldwin, in 1907.
+He owned a great deal of property in Pasadena, Sierra Madre, and Arcadia at the time.

 The Old Turf Club

-When I was a kid, we watched the races from the old Turf Club.”
-It still has it’s 1930’s charm.
+When I was a kid, we used to watch the races at the old Turf Club.”
+It still has plenty of 1930’s charm.

-You can also eat at the recently renovated and upscale “Chandelier Room.”
+You can also eat and watch the races in the recently renovated and upscale “Chandelier Room.”